Bert Kinner: Kinner Field

 In 1920, Kinner was working as an aircraft engineer in Los Angeles, but had an aspiration to design and build aircraft.
 At Long Beach Boulevard and Tweedy Boulevard, on a 230-acre property, Kinner opened an airport and a company to manufacture airplanes.
 The firm, Kinner Airplane and Motor Corporation, was the first California publicly traded company.

-He was the manager of Kinner Field, the first municipally-owned airport in Los Angeles, located on the west side of Long Beach Boulevard and Tweedy Road, in what is now South Gate, California.
+He was the manager of Kinner Field, the first municipally owned airport in Los Angeles, located on the west side of Long Beach Boulevard and Tweedy Road, in what is now South Gate, California.
 His airfield included a small hangar, 1200 ft, roughed out runway and one employee, Anita "Neta" Snook, who had recently arrived from Iowa after a season of barnstorming with her Curtiss JN-4 Canuck in tow.

-"Snooky" turned out to be a good hire as she not only chatted up customers, and ran the air operation, but also served as a mechanic.
+"Snooky" turned out to be a good hire.
+She not only chatted up customers, and ran the air operation, but also served as a mechanic.
 Kinner hired Snook to test fly his aircraft and to provide flight instruction for a prospective training school.